Recycling and Sustainability for Gardening Mottingham

 We measure performance using operational KPIs tied to our recycling percentage target: tonnes diverted, vehicle kilometres saved, percentage of green waste converted to compost or mulch and the number of reuse items passed to charities.
 Monitoring also supports continuous improvement: simple changes, such as scheduling collections around peak gardening seasons, increase capture rates while keeping costs low.

-Community volunteers sorting garden waste and loading items for charity reuse How residents and local clubs can get involved: participate in segregated drop-offs, join community composting schemes, donate serviceable garden items to partner charities, and use shared repair or tool libraries to extend product life.
+A gardener holding a small light blue plastic garden trolley filled with potted plants, including vibrant yellow, purple, pink, and red flowering plants, along with green foliage.
+The trolley has a spade leaning against it, with a neatly arranged small shrub or tree positioned at the back, possibly in a pot or container.
+The background is plain white, focusing on the gardener’s cheerful expression and the lush, colourful plant arrangement, highlighting gardening and landscaping activities related to plant care, outdoor maintenance, and sustainable gardening practices typical of the Mottingham area near London.
+The scene emphasizes the importance of garden aesthetics, plant diversity, and eco-friendly gardening, aligning with services offered by Gardening Mottingham.
+How residents and local clubs can get involved: participate in segregated drop-offs, join community composting schemes, donate serviceable garden items to partner charities, and use shared repair or tool libraries to extend product life.
 Together with borough separation rules and the support of transfer stations and reuse partners, we aim to build a resilient, circular gardening ecosystem in Mottingham.

 Gardening Mottingham remains dedicated to improving our eco-friendly waste disposal area and expanding the sustainable rubbish gardening area across public and private green spaces.
 By combining an ambitious 65% recycling target, trusted partnerships with local charities and transfer stations, and a modern low-emission transport fleet, we can turn garden waste into resources and strengthen community resilience.
 This programme is not just about reducing rubbish — it's about creating soil, supporting biodiversity and reclaiming value from materials that were once thrown away.